intarchboard/draft-iab-rfc4052bis/draft-krishnan-iab-rfc4052bis.md

 In setting up the relationship, the IAB expects that there will be a mutual exchange of views and discussion of the best approach for undertaking new standardization work items.
-Any work items resulting for the IETF will be undertaken in the usual IETF procedures, defined in {{!BCP9}}.
+Any work items resulting for the IETF will be undertaken using the usual IETF procedures, defined in {{!BCP9}}.
 The peer organization often has different organizational structure and procedures than the IETF, which will require some flexibility on the part of both organizations to accommodate.
-The IAB expects that each organization will use the relationship carefully, allowing time for the processes it requests to occur in the other organization, and will not make unreasonable demands.
+There is an expectation that both organizations will use the relationship carefully, allowing sufficient time for the requests they make on the other organization to be processed.

 ## Liaison Manager